Top 10 Megadrive Games

 Phantasy Star 4 Megadrive character montage

-While the gaming world focused on other RPG series, Sega quietly crafted something extraordinary with Phantasy Star 4.
-This epic conclusion to the series proved that space-fantasy adventures could rival any sword-and-sorcery epic.
+While the gaming world was focused on other RPG series, Sega quietly crafted something truly special with Phantasy Star 4, creating an epic ending that proved space-fantasy adventures could easily match any traditional sword-and-sorcery epic.
+Sega Pro recognized this achievement, calling it “a masterpiece of RPG design that offers a rich, engaging experience that stands the test of time.”

-2. Streets of Rage 2 (1992)
+2. Streets of Rage 2 (1992) – The Best MegaDrive Brawler

 Genre: Beat-em-up | Developer: Sega